sct/overseerr/QUICK_START.md

 1. **Explore the interface**: Browse movies and TV shows with filtering active
 2. **Set up notifications**: Configure Discord, email, or other notification methods
-3. **Invite family members**: Add users and help them configure their rating preferences
+3. **Invite family members**: Add users and configure their rating preferences as an admin
 4. **Customize requests**: Set up approval workflows for different user types

 Enjoy your family-friendly media management! 🍿📺